Rob Halford: Live appearances

 Halford performed as the vocalist for Black Sabbath for three shows.
 He replaced Ronnie James Dio for two nights in November 1992, when Dio elected not to open a show for Ozzy Osbourne.
 Halford also filled in for Osbourne in Black Sabbath on 26 August 2004 (one day after Halford's 53rd birthday) at an Ozzfest show in Camden, New Jersey, since Osbourne could not perform due to bronchitis.

-Halford joined Sum 41 on stage in 2001 for a televised concert for MTV's 20th anniversary with drummer Tommy Lee to perform "You've Got Another Thing Comin'" as the final song a medley.
+Halford joined Sum 41 on stage in 2001 for a televised concert for MTV's 20th anniversary with drummer Tommy Lee to perform "You've Got Another Thing Comin'" as the final song of a medley.

 Halford joined Metallica on stage three times where they performed the song "Rapid Fire"; in 1994 on the last date of the Shit Hits the Sheds Tour, in 2011 at The Fillmore for the band's 30th anniversary celebration and in 2013 at the fifth annual Revolver Golden Gods awards in Los Angeles.

 Halford joined Pantera on stage twice.
 The first performance was in 1992 where he sang on the songs "Metal Gods" and "Grinder", and again in 1997 where he sang on "Grinder".

 Halford joined queercore band Pansy Division on stage in July 1997 to perform the song "Breaking the Law".

 Halford joined Babymetal on stage on 18 July 2016 at the Alternative Press Music Awards in Cleveland where they performed a medley of "Painkiller" and "Breaking the Law".

 Other activities

-Halford made an appearance in the 2002 film Spun where he played a retail clerk at a sex shop.
+Halford made an appearance in the 2002 film Spun where he played an employee at a sex shop.

-In 2006, Halford split with Sanctuary Records and founded Metal God Entertainment to produce and license any future material.
+In 2006, Halford split with Sanctuary Records and founded Metal God Entertainment to produce and licence any future material.
 All Fight and Halford material were released in remastered format, which also includes DVDs from both bands.

 Halford provided voice-over for the characters General Lionwhyte and the leader of the Fire Barons on the 2009 video game Brütal Legend.
-The Baron's appearance and personality is based on Halford.
+The Baron's appearance and personality are based on Halford.

 Halford developed the clothing line Metal God Apparel with plans to develop retail sales through 2010.

 Halford had a brief cameo in a 2010 commercial for Virgin Mobile, where he appeared as a priest.

 In 2019, Halford was working on an autobiography.
 The autobiography, titled Confess, was originally announced to be published in October 2020, but received its official date for 29 September 2020 via Hachette Books.
 In August 2020, Halford confirmed that he had completed an audiobook version of the publication, to be made available at the same time as the physical release.

 Halford has appeared as himself, representing the character Kevin's conscience, in the 2022 American teen comedy-drama Metal Lords.